Dave DeGuglielmo: New York Jets

 DeGuglielmo was named the New York Jets' offensive line coach on January 24, 2012.
-He was fired on February 5, 2013, and spent the 2013 football season as a football analyst for Clear Channel Radio's Sports Talk First Edition, on 560 AM WVOC in Columbia, SC.
+He was fired in 2013.

 New England Patriots

 On January 22, 2014, the New England Patriots announced they had hired DeGuglielmo as the new offensive line coach to replace Dante Scarnecchia, who retired after 30 years with the team; DeGuglielmo had a preliminary agreement to serve as offensive line coach at University of Maryland six days prior to the Patriots' announcement.
 DeGuglilemo won a second Super Bowl ring in the Patriots' Super Bowl XLIX win over the Seattle Seahawks.
 The offensive line fared worse in 2015, and was ravaged with injuries, including a season-ending injury to left tackle Nate Solder.
-He was fired by the Patriots on January 25, 2016, one day after the Patriots' offensive line "collapse[d]" in the AFC Championship Game against the Denver Broncos.
+He was fired by the Patriots on January 25, 2016, one day after the Patriots' offensive line "collapse[d]" in the AFC Championship game against the Denver Broncos.

 San Diego Chargers

 In 2016 he worked as the assistant offensive line coach for the Chargers.